-AIP Master’s students earn 21 credit hours at their AIP Master Institution (MI) + 14 credit hours with other AIP Master’s students nationwide in Web-Based Learning Communities.
-The 21 AIP-MI credit hours include a web component and a face-to-face component at the MI.
+The Advanced Inquiry Program (AIP) is a web-based master’s degree offered by Miami University with groundbreaking experiential learning and community engagement opportunities provided on-site at AIP Master Institutions.
+AIP Master’s students earn 35 credit hours in Dragonfly’s web-based learning communities to graduate with this degree, and 21 of those hours have an additional component of experiential face-to-face learning at an affiliated AIP Master Institution in one of eight cities nationwide.
 Students may apply to take up to seven credit hours from an Earth Expeditions global field course to count toward their degree.
 Students taking AIP courses part-time typically complete the degree in 2.5 years.
-Students admitted to the program who have not completed at least one university-level life science course or its equivalent will need to complete one of several options (determined by an AIP committee) for basic biology content as part of the Master's degree program.
+Students admitted to the program who have not completed at least one university-level life science course or its equivalent will need to complete one of several options (determined by the Dragonfly Graduate Committee) for basic biology content as part of the Master's degree program.

 Which degree is for me?